Enderlook/Net-Pools/README.md

         /// <summary>
         /// Retrieves a factory method that creates new instances of <typeparamref name="T"/> using its parameterless constructor.<br/>
-        /// If the paremterless constructor is not found, the delegate will instead throw when executed for a reference type, or use <see langword="default"/> for value type.
+        /// If the parameterless constructor is not found, the delegate will instead throw when executed for a reference type, or use <see langword="default"/> for value type.
         /// </summary>
         /// <remarks>This is quite similar to <see cref="Activator.CreateInstance{T}()"/>, but attempts to be more performant.</remarks>
         public static Func<T> Factory { get; }

         /// <summary>
         /// Creates a new instance of <typeparamref name="T"/> using its parameterless constructor.<br/>
-        /// If the paremterless constructor is not found, it will instead throw when executed for a reference type, or use <see langword="default"/> for value type.
+        /// If the parameterless constructor is not found, it will instead throw when executed for a reference type, or use <see langword="default"/> for value type.
         /// </summary>
         /// <remarks>This is quite similar to <see cref="Activator.CreateInstance{T}()"/>, but attempts to be more performant.</remarks>
         /// <returns>New instance of <typeparamref name="T"/>.</returns>